The Robinson family (Sesame Street): Recent appearances

+Gordon made a more featured return appearance on the series proper in Episode 5401 (a Season 54 episode) and Episode 5511 (a Season 55 episode).
+He is the first original Sesame Street human character to resurface in new material on the show itself since Season 46.
+However, some of the former cast members also appeared in Sesame Street's 50th Anniversary Celebration, online videos, and town halls the show had produced in the years in between then.

 Birthdays

 Since Sesame Street Magazine published calendars in every issue, character birthdays were established.
 Gordon's is February 23, Susan's is May 3, and Miles' is December 4.
 Gordon's brother Stevie was born on October 20.

 Relatives

 Writers introduced the character of Gordon's sister, Olivia, played by actress Alaina Reed Hall, in 1976 to show a relationship between adult siblings.
 Olivia was a photographer and last appeared on the show in 1988 (so Reed could work on the TV sitcom 227), although the television special The Street We Live On included archive footage of her.
 She died of breast cancer on December 17, 2009, at the age of 63.

 In episode 4067 (season 35), Carl Gordon played Gordon's father, Mr. Robinson.

 Kevin Clash played an adult version of Miles in episode 2313.
 In this episode, he has a son.

 In one episode, c.
 1975, Susan leaves the Street for a day to visit her mother, who has taken ill, in Merton, which according to Gordon, is a few hours away by plane and a short train ride after landing.